-- 1. Distribute Campership Application Forms to interested families.
-The deadline for completed submissions to the Catalina Council Scout Service Center is April 17, 2023. - 2.
-Distribute new BSA Health Forms to all Scouts and adults who plan on attending camp. - 3.
-Arrange for two Youth Protection and Weather Hazardous Trained leaders to be in camp at all times while your unit is attending camp. - 4.
-Arrange for adequate transportation of Scouts, adults, and gear to camp and home again. - 5.
-Pay camp registration fees. - 6.
-Submit completed T-Shirt Order Form. - 7.
-Collect completed BSA Health Forms from all Scouts and adults going to camp.
-Make a set of copies of these forms. - 8.
-Complete the Summer Camp Roster and have three separate copies made of each. - 9.
-Maintain copies of all camp receipts and forms.
+1. D istribute new BSA Health Forms to all Scouts and adults who plan on atter iding camp. rrange for two Youth Protection and Weather Hazardous Trained leaders t all times while your unit is attending camp. o be in camp

+3. Arrange for adequate transportation of Scouts, adults, and gear to camp and home again.
+IA COUN 4.
+Pay camp registration fees.
+5. Submit completed T-Shirt Order Form.
+6. Collect completed BSA Health Forms from all Scouts and adults going to camp.
+Make set of copies of these forms. e a 7.
+Complete the Summer Camp Roster and have three separate copies made of each.
+8. Maintain copies of all camp receipts and forms.